per2jensen/dar-backup-image/README.md

     Ideal for FUSE filesystems: works without root, designed for user-space storage

+    The image automatically loads its baked-in config (/etc/dar-backup/dar-backup.conf).
+No --config argument is required unless you need a custom one.

     Includes par2 for integrity protection

     Ready for CI / cron / systemd: just mount volumes and go